mstksg/prompt/README.md

 However, `Bazaar` forces the "prompting effect" to take place in the same context as the `Traversable` `t`...which really defeats the purpose of this whole thing in the first place (the idea is to be able to separate your prompting effect from your application logic).
-You would be able to model something like `Prompt` and `runPrompt` if you keep all your `Bazaar` functions parameterized over all `m`, but even compared to `runPromptM`, `Bazaar` is too unconstrained.
+If the `Traversable` you want to transform has a "monad transformer" version, then you can somewhat simulate `PromptT` for that specifc `t` with the transformer version.
+But the bigger fundamental problem is that `Bazaar` can't have a monad instance because it is RankN parameterized over `Applicative` only, and not `Monad`.
+So you can't use it to do the monadic things described here, which may or may not be okay for your purposes.

 It's also somewhat similar to the `Client` type from *pipes*, but it's also a bit tricky to use that with a different effect type than the logic